Junior Showmanship - a Royal Melbourne Show Initiative

 - Girls under 17.

-The 'special' event masterminded for Royal Melbourne Show 1948 was 'Manton's Canine Turnout'.
-Manton's was one of several Bourke Street Stores selling clothing, along with the famous Myers, Buckley & Nun's, Foy and Gibson's etc. As Mr Marples was regarded as a 'fashion expert', Manton's was chosen as sponsor.
-The name 'Turnout' was because the rules included points for the colour, design and appropriateness of the handler's costumes for the breed of dog each child handled.
+Publicity for this 'special' event bore the name of its first sponsor.
+'Manton's Canine Turnout', Manton's was one of several Bourke Street Stores selling up-market clothing at that time.
+As Mr Marples was regarded as a 'fashion expert', the title 'Turnout' was chosen because the rules included points for the colour, design and appropriateness of the handler's costumes for the breed of dog each child handled.

-Meanwhile, the first successful commercial Australian dog food 'Tucker Box' had commenced manufacture in Australia.
-By 1952, over 100 children (including yours truly) competed in these Child Handlers Classes.
-The dog food sponsor also gave the competition a name change to the 'Tuckerbox Canine Turnout (Juvenile Handlers' Classes)'.
-This ran under the same name and rules from 1948 until 1977, pioneering structured Junior Showmanship competitions becoming official events recognized by kennel clubs and other dog-controlling bodies around the world!
+By 1952, over 100 children competed in these Child Handlers Classes.
+By then, the first successful commercial Australian dog food 'Tucker Box' had commenced manufacture in Australia.
+The dog food sponsor then gave the competition a name change to the 'Tuckerbox Canine Turnout (Juvenile Handlers' Classes)'.
+Despite the name change, this competition ran under the original rules from 1948 until 1977.
+It was this pioneered structured Junior Showmanship competitions that became official events conducted by kennel clubs and other dog-controlling bodies throughout the world!